 The God who Sees Me: the Opening of Hagar's Eyes

-Sin destroys relationships.
-And the story of Hagar and Sarah serves as a worthy example.
-I can’t help but ask some questions as I read this narrative in Genesis 16.
-First of all, how long had Hagar been in Sarah service before being made a mistress to Abraham, Sarah husband?
+I can’t help but ask some questions as I read the narrative of Hagar and Sarah in Genesis 16.
+First of all, how long had Hagar been in Sarah's service before being made a mistress to Abraham, Sarah's husband?

 We read in Genesis 12:10-16 that, after journeying into Canaan, Abraham and his family leave the Promise Land for Egypt due to famine.
 The Egyptians are captured by Sarah’s beauty and they praise her to Pharaoh.
 He, believing Sarah to be Abraham's sister, takes the woman for his harem.
 Pharaoh deals well with Abraham for Sarah's sake, giving him large gifts of servants and livestock.
 The LORD, in his holiness, inflicts Pharaoh’s household with plagues until Sarah’s marital status is revealed and the woman is rejoined to her husband.

-Most commentators place Hagar among the Egyptian servants acquired during this period in Egypt.
-If so, she meets her mistress in Genesis 12:16 and journeys by her side until she is made known to us in Genesis 16:3—a span of some ten years!
+Most commentators place Hagar among the Egyptian servants yoked during this period in Egypt.
+If so, she meets Sarah in Genesis 12:16 and journeys along until she is made known to us in Genesis 16:3—a span of some ten years!

-I’m moved to consider additional questions at this point.
-What was Hagar’s view of Abraham’s God prior to this divine encounter?
+Other questions beg to be asked at this point: What was Hagar’s view of Abraham’s God prior to this divine encounter?
 Had she always seen Him as the Living God who sees?
 Or did she wonder about this image-less and invisible deity, so elusive compared to the engraved idols of Egypt?
 If the latter, how amazing to witness the opening of Hagar’s eyes.
 Those who trust in mute and blind idols become as unseeing as their gods.
 But those who look upon the God of Israel in trust are given eyes to see the Living One who sees them.
 Hear the words of Psalm 115:2-9:

 Why should the nations say, “Where is their God?”
 Our God is in the heavens; he does all that he pleases.
 Their idols are silver and gold, the work of human hands.
 They have mouths, but do not speak; eyes, but do not see.
 They have ears, but do not hear; noses, but do not smell.
 They have hands, but do not feel; feet, but do not walk; and they do not make a sound in their throat.
 Those who make them become like them; so do all who trust in them.
 O Israel, trust in the Lord!
 He is their help and their shield.

-Hagar leaves home again in Genesis 21:1-14, —only this time, she is sent away.
-As she and her son stumble around in the desert, dehydrated and near death, the LORD proves Himself again as the Living One who not only sees but also hears (Genesis 21:15-17).
-The LORD hears the cries of Ishmael and comes down to Hagar in her grief and provides water and life to her and her child (Genesis 21:18-19).
+Hagar flees again in Genesis 21:1-14, —only this time, she is sent away.
+As she and her son stumble around in the desert, dehydrated and near death, the God of Beer-lahai-roi shows up as living water.
+The LORD hears the cries of Ishmael and comes down to Hagar in her grief to provide water and life to her and her child (Genesis 21:15-19).